girvel/fallen/README.md

-# Fallen - detail-oriented mini-RPG game
+# Fallen: detail-oriented mini-RPG game

 I always wanted to create my own RPG, here it is.